kkghosh01/My_first_git/README.md

 # learning git project
-thi is my first git project
+this is my first git projec